Te Puka Ārahi i te Reo Tuwhera mō te Ranga Aniwaniwa Rainbow inclusive language guide

-This guide explains how to use inclusive language for Rainbow communities and the importance of doing so in the Public Service.
-We want all our Public Service Rainbow colleagues, and the Rainbow communities we serve, to feel that they are treated respectfully and inclusively.
+Using inclusive language for Rainbow communities, including in the Public Service, ensures our rainbow colleagues, and the Rainbow communities we serve, feel they are treated respectfully and inclusively.

 Rainbow inclusive language embraces the spectrum of sexual orientations, gender identities and expressions and sex characteristics that we see in society.
 Inclusive language respectfully acknowledges and values all people as they are and the words that they use to describe themselves.
 It also helps to increase the visibility of diversity and to prevent bias or discrimination from occurring.

 Check our glossary to get to know, understand and use common rainbow terms.

 Te whakamahi I te reo ira-kore Using gender-neutral language

 We encourage the use of gender-neutral language whenever possible as this makes communications more inclusive for all people and has a positive impact on gender equality.